Three Seas Initiative: Three Seas Initiative Investment Fund (3SIIF)

 The initial two founding institutions from Poland and Romania have committed themselves to make payments totaling more than 500 million euros.
 The Fund is open to other Three Seas countries, which may join it after obtaining appropriate permits.
-The Supervisory Board of the Fund consists of representatives of development banks from Poland, Romania, Latvia, and the Czech Republic.
+The supervisory board of the Fund consists of representatives of development banks from Poland, Romania, Latvia, and the Czech Republic.

 In 2019, Bank Gospodarstwa Krajowego and Export–Import Bank of Romania signed the founding act of the Three Seas Initiative Investment Fund.
 The fund is to focus on projects creating transport, energy and digital infrastructure in the Three Seas region.
 Private investors from pension funds, private investment funds, and other entities will also be invited to the fund.
 The aim is to raise up to €3–5 billion.

 The fund will engage, on a commercial basis, in infrastructure projects with a total value of up to €100 billion, while the needs of the Three Seas region have been estimated at over €570 billion.

 Prior to the 2020 Tallinn Summit, United States Secretary of State Mike Pompeo pledged up to a billion dollars in financing for the Investment Fund.
+The investment was not made.

+The fund's assets were estimated at €900 mil. in 2023.
+The fund is collaborating with the Amber Infrastructure Group in raising capital and managing investments.